 Borders play an important part in travelling, simply because you’ll need entry and exit stamps to continue on your travels.

 As you travel across the world, border crossings will pop up anywhere and everywhere, be it in the Sahara Desert, up the Andes Mountains or across the Mekong River.

 Many border crossings are run by the military and most countries charge a fee for entering and leaving.
 Make sure you have some local currency on you but it does vary.
 In South America, the payment is in American dollars.
 Ask the locals before you head out to the border.

 When planning your travels, consider the whereabouts of borders.
 Border crossings should be an important part of your route around the continent.

 When approaching borders, be patient.
 This can be one of the most bureaucratic aspects of your gap year.
 There’s a good chance you’ll be waiting around for a couple of hours, and this could be down to other factors, such as other people’s applications or searches.

-Do your research, get your visas sorted and plan your route around crossings, and all being well, everything should run smoothly.
+Do your research, get your visas sorted and plan your route around border crossings, and all being well, everything should run smoothly on your gap year.